gerritdewitt/netboot-server-container/Documentation/DHCPOptionsForAppleNetBoot.md

       * This is made worse by the fact that there's a very easy way to make Apple NetBoot work if you have Cisco equipment.
 Simply open broadcast traffic between the clients and the NetBoot server with an IP Helper.
 An IP Helper passes all traffic to the NetBoot server, so you don't have to know exactly what DHCP options are in play.
    * Some DHCP _client_ options are named similarly to _service_ options, which confuses various narratives.
    * The format of client option 43 is hex-encoded, and it's easy to make a mistake.
-   * The format of client option 17 uses a colon in a place where you'd expect to put a forward slash.
+   * The format of client option 17 is a bit unexpected when providing images via NFS.
+For instance, there's a colon in a place where you'd expect to put a forward slash.

 Authors
 ----------